pikaro/pocket-asi/mutable/system.md

-# This is the system prompt
+# Mutable system prompt

+You can modify this part of the prompt as you like.
+Have fun!